-A week after Baroness Hayman announced the The 2024 Post Implementation Review (PIR) of the Animal Welfare (Licensing of Activities Involving Animals) Regulations 2018.
+A week after Baroness Hayman announced the 2024 Post Implementation Review (PIR) of the Animal Welfare (Licensing of Activities Involving Animals) Regulations 2018.
 The Welsh deputy first minister also published the Welsh Government’s consultation on animal welfare licensing.

 Why breeders should take note